Build solutions in ELMA365 / Server dependencies in npm packages

 let cell_value = workbook['Sheet 1']['A1'].v;

-Build a package with server dependencies
+Building a package with server dependencies using a Shell script for Linux, macOS

 rm -rf ./deps